The Universe's Source Code Might Be Written in Octonions

 A single parameter controls everything

-The framework derives one key number from the algebra:
+The framework is organized around one key bridge target from the algebra:

 \[\varepsilon_0^2 = \frac{\pi}{432} = \frac{\pi}{16 \times 27}\]

-where 16 = dim_ℂ(𝒜) (the complex dimension of the algebra) and 27 = dim(J₃(𝕆)) (the dimension of the exceptional Jordan algebra).
+where 16 = dim 𝕆P² (the real dimension of the Cayley projective plane F₄/Spin(9), equivalently the real Spin(9) spinor Δ₉) and 27 = dim(J₃(𝕆)) (the dimension of the exceptional Jordan algebra).
+Both factors are dimensions of specific geometric objects the framework derives, not numbers chosen by hand.

 This gives ε₀ ≈ 0.0853.
-From this single derived quantity — not a free parameter, but a calculable number — the entire mass hierarchy and mixing pattern follows.
+From this single algebraic bridge target — not treated as a fitted free parameter, but still awaiting its operator proof — the mass hierarchy and mixing pattern are audited.

 The mass hierarchy